victorelgersma/oldnews-OCR-pipeline/README.md

 ```

 That's it!
 You can now double check that the output makes sense!
+If it does, you can upload it to our [article repository](https://github.com/victorelgersma/oldnews-article-repo)